 What if my search results are wrong?

 If your official search results are incorrect, which is rare, but we are only human after all, then all you need to do is get in touch.
-We will take a look at the search and If there are any errors then we will issue a new one free of charge.
+We will take a look at the search and If there are any errors then we will issue a new search free of charge.
 If it's too late to amend the results then the council will be held accountable for any losses incurred by the search being completed incorrectly.